Crossing the Canada-U.S. border: Bring your valid passport and secure status card

 What you should know about living and working in the United States as a registered person

-As a person registered under the Indian Act entering the United States to live or work, U.S. Citizenship and Immigration Services may ask you to provide documentation to prove the percentage of Indian blood required under U.S. law.
-That documentation must come from either your First Nation or from ISC.
+As a person registered under the Indian Act entering the U.S. to live or work, you may be asked to provide documentation to prove the percentage of Indian blood required under U.S. law.

 To find out more about obtaining permanent residency in the United States based on First Nations ancestry, visit Green Card for an American Indian Born in Canada.